anvbackman/Programvaruteknik-DT181G/Project/README.md

 ### Adhering to the criteria
 Although seemingly not adhering to the assignment criteria, focus were shifted on following the criteria outlined in the project information.
-With the first step were to implement a working solution utilizing the Model-View- Controller pattern.
-Having started from scratch made it seemingly easier to implement a solution where the Model only handles the games logic such as the game states and setting the score.
-Where the View only handles the rendering of the graphics such as drawing said score, and where the Controller can act as a communication channel between the two, by for example updating and retrieving the score from the Model to then send it to the View to render the score to the UI.
+With the first being to implement a working solution utilizing the Model-View- Controller pattern.
+Having started from scratch made it seemingly easier to implement a solution where the Model only handles the games logic such as the game states and setting the score and where the View only handles the rendering of the graphics such as drawing said score, and where the Controller can act as a communication channel between the two, by for example updating and retrieving the score from the Model to then send it to the View to render the score to the UI.
+Or to handle user input and send it to the Model to alter birds coordinates to then draw the updated position.

 ### Other Design patterns
 Integrating the needed amount of design patterns alongside the MVC pattern, were a challenge since these